leesadie/virtual-cards/README.md

 ## Contributing

 Contributions are welcome!
+COGS 401 students interested in contributing should fork the repo and send a pull request (the main branch is protected).
 See [Contributing](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md) for more.
-COGS 401 students interested in contributing should fork the repo and send a pull request.